Is Zoom Giving You the 6 Ft. You Need?

 Think about the meeting you are hosting.
 Is it a social gathering?
 Is it a team conference?
 Is it a client meeting, a deposition, or a situation where extra security is necessary?
 Do you need the waiting room or breakout rooms?
 For example, if you and two of your colleagues are using Zoom to conduct an interview, it may make sense to turn on the Zoom waiting room.
 Let your colleagues in first to go over a few points then let the interviewee into the room.
 If, however, you are virtually meeting up with friends for happy hour, you can be more relaxed on the settings.

 Zoom has a host of settings that can be adjusted for purposes of user experience as well as security.
-If you are going to host a meeting, take a minute to familiarize yourself with the settings and tailor them appropriately.
+If you are going to host a meeting, take a minute to familiarize yourself with the setting and tailor them appropriately.

 Is Zoom too big to fail?